PX4/PX4-user_guide/en/payloads/README.md

 For example, in the image above, the `AUX5` output is assigned the function `Offboard Actuator Set 1` function.
 To control the actuator attached to `AUX5` you would set the value of `MAV_CMD_DO_SET_ACTUATOR.param1`.

+### Generic Actuator Control with RC

+Up to 6 autopilot PWM or CAN outputs can be controlled using RC channels.
+The outputs that are to be controlled are specified in the [Actuators](../config/actuators.md#actuator-outputs) configuration screen by assigning the functions `RC AUX 1` to `RC AUX 6` to the desired [actuator outputs](../config/actuators.md#actuator-outputs).

+To map a particular RC channel to an output function `RC AUX n` (and hence it's assigned output) you use the [RC_MAP_AUXn](../advanced_config/parameter_reference.md#RC_MAP_AUX1) parameter that has the same `n` number.

+For example, to control an actuator attached to AUX pin 3 (say) you would assign the output function `RC AUX 5` to the output `AUX3`.
+You could then use set the RC channel to control the `AUX3` output using `RC_MAP_AUX5`.

+### Generic Actuator Control in Missions

+*QGroundControl* does not provide a mission item for setting actuator values.
+Using generic actuator control in missions is therefore partially manual.

+To use a generic actuator in a mission:

+1. Create a mission that uses a placeholder mission item where you want the actuator command (such as [MAV_CMD_DO_SET_SERVO](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_SET_SERVO)).
+2. Export the plan to a file and open the file
+3. Find the placeholder mission item(s) using the command number; for `SET_SERVO` this will look like `"command": 183,`.
+4. Update the fields in the command to match the desired [MAV_CMD_DO_SET_ACTUATOR](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_SET_ACTUATOR) command values (for example, the command number will change to `187`)
+5. Import and upload the modified plan.

 ### MAVSDK (Example script)